 Lastly, upper dentures cover the entire palate.
 This can have a dramatic effect on the sense of taste.
 With implant-supported dentures, the roof of the mouth is not covered so patients can enjoy the flavors of their favorite foods.

-Many dental practices must refer patients to an outside specialist for the implant placement surgery.
-At All Dental, however, we are able to perform the entire implant procedure right here in our office, from your initial consultation all the way to your final restoration.
+Many dental offices must refer patients to an outside specialist for the implant placement surgery.
+At All Dental, however, we are able to perform the entire implant procedure right here in our dental office, from your initial consultation all the way to your final restoration.
 Knowing that your tooth replacement process is in the hands of the team you know and trust can give you greater peace of mind throughout your treatment period.

 Dental implant treatment typically takes several appointments across several months to complete.
 However, most patients agree that the wait is well worth it, as the benefits outweigh the drawbacks.
 In the sections below, we will examine the steps necessary for implant placement.